FlameF0X/FlameF0X.github.io/i3/privacy.md

 - Data persists only in your browser's local storage
 - Clearing your browser data will permanently delete this information
 - We cannot access, recover, or view any of your conversations

-### Auto-PreTrain Service
-- Requires an API key to upload your trained model
-- **We do not store your API key**
-- The API key is used only during the active session
-- All training happens on your infrastructure
-- We do not have access to your training data or model checkpoints

 ## Third-Party Services